christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Further changes to the scene are evident in the model's temporal sequencing where the model keeps track of the sequence of events.
-Feature 21706 relates to "statements involving returning or coming back from a situation or an event" and feature 10097 captures "the verb 'look' as part of phrases encouraging or denoting attention".
+The model’s ability to track changes to the scene is especially clear in how it handles temporal sequencing, keeping a detailed record of the order of events.
+For example, feature 21706 captures "statements involving returning or coming back from a situation or event," while feature 10097 tracks "the verb 'look' as part of phrases that encourage or denote attention."
+This shows the model’s mechanism for understanding not just static states, but the flow of actions over time.

 <br>